Alherd/FileParser/README.md

 ## How to install section

-To install section you need to write at console
+To install section you should write in main folder in console
      `bundle install`

 ## How to run app

-To run app you should write at console
+To run app you should write in main folder in console
      `ruby parser.rb resources/webserver.log`

 ## How to run specs